darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 ---

+//

- // my comment: hence the line above with the “#” is not part of the program but a semantic definition of the meaning of variable k, since the initialization is the next line.
+My comment: hence the line above with the “#” is not part of the program but a semantic definition of the meaning of variable k, since the initialization is the next line.

+//

 ---